aniketpatil-6448/Spotify-2023-Dashboard/README.md

-# Spotify-2023-Dashboard
+# Financial Report Project
-This project is a PowerBI dashboard to showcase different KPIs about the most Spotify streamed songs for 2023
+This project is a PowerBI dashboard to showcase Financial Report.